jcrippen/tlingit-corpus/Readme.md

 * `Note`: general note that applies to an entire file
 * `Comment`: specific note that applies to a particular line

+In general there is no specific structure to a metadata value, but some particular metadata keys are associated with special constraints on the structure of their keys.
+Bilingual names are given with Tlingit first and English second, separated by spaces and a forward slash.

+* `Dzéiwsh / James A. Crippen`
+* `Ḵeixwnéi / Nora Marks Dauenhauer`
+* `Kéet Yanaayí / Willie Marks`

+If an English name contains an additional “Sr.” or the like, this is *not* separated from the rest of the name by a comma.

+* `Shkwínde / William L. Paul Sr.`

+Instead, commas are used to separate multiple names.
+In such cases, the precedence of `/` is higher than the precedence of `,` so that pairs of Tlingit/English are separated by commas.

+* `Seidayaa / Elizabeth Nyman, Weiháa / Jeff Leer`

+# Unicode

+All text in the Tlingit Corpus is in [Unicode](http://www.unicode.org/) using the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoding.
+This section documents some Unicode usage practices particular to Tlingit text.

+## Underscore diacritic

+The underscore diacritics in letters like X̱ and G̱ are represented using the Unicode character [U+0331 Combining Macron Below](https://en.wikipedia.org/wiki/Macron_below).
+This must not be confused with the similar U+0320 Combining Low Line.
+The latter is meant to connect between letters, whereas Combining Macron Below never connects between letters.

+## Apostrophe

+## Quotation marks

+##